farling42/fvtt-import-realmworks/README.md

 Any parent topic in the RWoutput file will have a list of children at the end of the page which contains links to the child topics.

 ## Changlog
+0.0.7 Update the UI to reflect the actual fields which are relevant to the task.

-0.0.6 Add MIT LICENSE file and fill in README.md file 0.0.5 First version to support the automatic module.zip creation properly on github
+0.0.6 Add MIT LICENSE file and fill in README.md file

+0.0.5 First version to support the automatic module.zip creation properly on github